yfLCJCXR/AttractingContributors-Hometown/README.md

 # What's your favorite AI model?
 There are many AI models, but which one you think it best?

-# List of models and votes
+# List of models (Repeatable)
+- Gemini 2.5 Flash
-- Gemini 2.5 Flash  x1
+- Gemini 2.5 Flash